 Before you begin

-If you don’t yet know what type of automated bid strategy is right for you, read About automated bidding first.
+If you don’t know what type of automated bid strategy is right for you, refer to About automated bidding.

 You can create a Maximise conversions bid strategy in the following ways:

 - Create with a new campaign.